Leopardstown 1,000 Guineas Trial Stakes

 The Leopardstown 1,000 Guineas Trial Stakes is a Group 3 flat horse race in Ireland open to three-year-old thoroughbred fillies.
 It is run over a distance of 7 furlongs (1,408 metres) at Leopardstown in March or April.

 History

 The event used to be staged at Phoenix Park under the title 1,000 Guineas Trial.
 For a period it held Group 3 status.
 It was downgraded to Listed level in 1987.

 The 1,000 Guineas Trial was transferred to Leopardstown in 1991.
 It regained Group 3 status in 2005.

 The race can serve as a trial for various fillies' Classics in Europe.
 The last participant to win the Irish 1,000 Guineas was the 2022 winner, Homeless Songs.
-The last to achieve victory in the 1000 Guineas was Winter in 2017.
+The last to achieve victory in the 1000 Guineas was True Love in 2026.

 Records

 Leading jockey since 1986 (6 wins):